cyniphile/blog/_posts/2020-11-12-voter-fraud.md

 |  precinct 1 | 60% Trump | 68% Trump | 8% |
 |  precinct 2 | 50% Trump | 48% Trump | -2%  |

-For each precinct in a country, they show (2nd column from the left) what percentage of straight ticket votes went to Trump.
+For each precinct in a county, they show (2nd column from the left) what percentage of straight ticket votes went to Trump.
 Then they calculate how the overall vote went (3rd column from left), and finally look at the difference between the two.
 They visualize this data with a plot like so (here showing the example data from above):

 ![]({{ site.baseurl }}/images/example_plot.png)